 OVERVIEW: The Leon Levy Foundation’s brain research support largely revolves around the foundation’s multiple neuroscience fellowships.

-IP TAKE: Levy might run a tight ship, but their grants are large and their pockets are deep.
-Unfortunately, very little funding takes place outside its fellowships.
+IP TAKE: Levy might be competitive, but its grants are large.
+Unfortunately, little funding occurs beyond fellowships.